 Over the past decade, the cryptocurrency space has gained a lot of traction.
 Digital currencies have slowly evolved to become a common alternative payment method.
 They have even found their way into the credit card world, with several cards offering rewards in the form of various cryptocurrencies.

-Crypto credit cards function like traditional rewards credit cards.
+Cryptocurrency credit cards function like traditional rewards credit cards.
 The only difference is that you earn cryptocurrency rewards on your everyday spending instead of cash back, points or miles.
-The reward rates and the types of digital currencies available also vary by card.
+The reward rates and the types of digital currencies available vary by card.

 Earning crypto rewards with credit card spending is a low-risk way to grow your stash.
 Here are some crypto credit cards that can earn you rewards whenever you spend.